-- 1. ATNI established in the region and part of local food systems dialogue, more specifically in Kenya and Tanzania. i.e., a brief report outlining partnerships fostered with local stakeholders and regional events attended covering: - a) Government and regulatory bodies, academic institutions and research centers, industry associations, food, and beverage manufacturers/retailers, among others. - b) This should include at least one university and seven Civil Society Organizations in both countries. - 2. (with ATNI's research team): Successful engagement with at least 10 food and beverage companies/retailers in both countries covering activities such as; stakeholder roundtable consultations, introductions to the project, methodology and research process, presentations and provision of support during the process as main regional contact point. - 3.
+- ATNI established in the region, expert/advisory group established and ATNI part of local food systems dialogue in Kenya. i.e., a brief report outlining partnerships fostered with local stakeholders and regional events attended covering: - a) Government and regulatory bodies, academic institutions and research centers, industry associations, food, and beverage manufacturers/retailers, among others. - b) This should include at least one university and seven Civil Society Organizations in Kenya. - 2.
+(With ATNI team) Develop a report outlining findings from desk research/ literature review and stakeholder consultations.
+This should include research done so far to map Kenya's food environment, highlighting methodologies utilized, actors/organizations involved, gaps ATNI can fill which can complement national nutrition & fortification strategy. - 3. (with ATNI's research team): Successful engagement with at least 10 food and beverage companies/retailers in both countries covering activities such as; stakeholder roundtable consultations, introductions to the project, methodology and research process, presentations and provision of support during the process as main regional contact point. - 4.
 Assist ATNI team in planning, and clear presentation, dissemination and uptake of results separately to local expert group, companies, institutional investors, among others and a final regional multistakeholder event.